 Activities scheduled on a regular basis can help people feel independent and needed by focusing their attention on pleasurable or useful tasks.
 Such activities should include physical and mental activities.
 Activities should be broken down in small parts or simplified as the dementia worsens.

 Treating disorders that increase the risk of vascular dementia—diabetes, high blood pressure, and high cholesterol levels—can help prevent and slow or stop the progression of vascular dementia.

-Doctors may prescribe a drug that makes clots less likely to form, such as aspirin, or, if people have atrial fibrillation or a disorder that causes excessive clotting, warfarin (an anticoagulant).
-These drugs help reduce the risk of another stroke.
+Doctors may prescribe a medication that makes clots less likely to form, such as aspirin.
+If people have atrial fibrillation or a disorder that causes excessive clotting, doctors may prescribe warfarin (an anticoagulant) or another anticoagulant.
+These medications help reduce the risk of another stroke.

-If people have disorders that increase the risk of stroke and vascular disorders (such as diabetes and high lipid levels), drugs to treat these conditions are given as needed.
+If people have disorders that increase the risk of stroke and vascular disorders (such as diabetes and high lipid levels), medications to treat these conditions are given as needed.